stalj/prg-basics/07-Arrays/06-Arrays.md

       print(...)
    ```

-1. Write a program that displays a popular computer games, each game name on a separate line.
+1. Write a program that prints a popular computer games, each game name on a separate line.
 Use the while statement.
-Additionally, number the list (display the next number before each list item) and sort the list alphabetically (use one of a Python built-in functions for sorting)
+Additionally, number the list (print the next number before each list item) and sort the list alphabetically (use one of a Python built-in functions for sorting)

    ```python
    computer_games = [